 Advantages of doing Everest Base Camp trek in the Winter season.

-- Sense of Adventure: The trekking in the winter season can give you a sense of adventure and a sense of accomplishment when you complete it.
+4. Sense of Adventure: Trekking in the winter season can give you a sense of adventure and a sense of accomplishment when you complete it.

 Disadvantages of doing Everest Base Camp trek in the Winter season